-A transaction broker represents neither the seller NOR the buyer – the “job” simply requires the transaction broker to be fair and honest with both parties and aid them to achieve an agreement that is mutually acceptable.
-Real estate options will objectively be displayed to each party of the transaction, who then will make their decision.
+A transaction broker represents neither the seller NOR the buyer.
+Their “job” simply requires the transaction broker to be fair and honest with both parties and aid them to achieve an agreement that is mutually acceptable.
+Real estate options will be objectively displayed to each party of the transaction who then will make their decision.

 While there are no fiduciary duties to the involved buyer nor seller, confidentiality is still part of the transaction and the agent may do nothing to the disadvantage (or advantage) to either party of the contract.

 Buying or selling a house: isn’t it one of the biggest purchases in your life?